hashicorp/packer/website/source/docs/templates/push.html.markdown

 * `vcs` (bool) - If true, Packer will detect your VCS (if there is one) and only upload the files that are tracked by the VCS.
 This is useful for automatically excluding ignored files.
-This defaults to true.
+This defaults to false.